FrancesCoronel/personal-website-v3/content/about.md

 Starting in May 2015, Frances started working with her first client and initially introduced FVCproductions as a freelancing company for web design & development before adding in mentorship sessions and speaking engagements as other services offered.

 All in all, FVCproductions is how Frances is trying to give back to the community.

+## Some of my favorite people

+Featuring my boo, my dog, my papa, my mama, my sister, my boo's mom and dad, my boo's nieces and me! 🤗

+Missing in action are my brother, relatives and friends.
+When Google makes animated GIFs of them, I will add them here. 😂

+{{< favorite-people >}}

 ## Online Presence